 Low Range PCA, Class A M/V Exceed Speed > 30km/h | s4 Annulment - Conditional Release Order without Conviction | Gosford Local Court

-Our client is a 66 year old male who is a director of a large organisation, and who sits on the board for several other organisations.
+Our client is a 66 year old male who is a director of a large organisation and sits on the board for several other organisations.

 Our client was stopped for exceeding the signposted speed limit by more than 30km/h.
-Upon being stopped, our client was also subjected to a random breath test and returned a low range reading.
+Our client was also subjected to a random breath test and returned a low range reading upon being stopped.

 Our client came to us extremely concerned by the possibility of having a conviction recorded against him.
-Given that his business dealings and obligations as a board member require overseas travel, he was aware that much was at stake.
+Given that his business dealings and obligations as a board member require overseas travel, he knew that much was at stake.

 The maximum penalty for the offence of Drive with Low Range PCA is a fine of $2,200.
 There is an automatic disqualification period of 6 months.
 The court has some discretion to reduce the disqualification period to 3 months.